Island Gold

 2023.

+The Island Gold mine is an underground operation currently accessed via a ramp system.
 The primary mining method is longitudinal retreat long-hole stoping.

-The Phase 3+ Expansion of the operation to 2,400 tpd is expected to be completed in 2026.
+The Phase 3+ Expansion of the operation to 2,400 tpd is expected to be completed in late 2026.
 Long-hole open stoping will continue to be utilized as the primary mining method with increased underground development and infrastructure changes including the installation of a shaft and paste plant.
 The shaft will be sunk to an initial depth of 1,379 metres.
 The hoisting plant is designed for an ultimate depth of 2,000 metres providing flexibility to accommodate future exploration success.
-Following the completion of the shaft construction in 2026, the operation will transition from trucking ore and waste to skipping ore and waste to surface through the new shaft infrastructure, driving production higher and costs significantly lower.
+Following the completion of the shaft construction in late 2026, the operation will transition from trucking ore and waste to skipping ore and waste to surface through the new shaft infrastructure, driving production higher and costs significantly lower.

 Magino is an open pit mine, with ore extracted by conventional open-pit methods.
 Mine operations commenced in the first quarter of 2021, and commercial production was declared on November 2, 2023.
-The processing plant was initially designed at a throughput of 10,000 tonnes of ore per day utilizing primary crushing, single stage semi-autogenous grinding, a gravity recovery circuit, cyanide leach and a carbon-in-pulp adsorption circuit.
+The processing plant was designed at a throughput of 10,000 tonnes of ore per day utilizing primary crushing, single stage semi-autogenous grinding, a gravity recovery circuit, cyanide leach and a carbon-in-pulp adsorption circuit.Underground ore from Island Gold is currently being processed within the 1,200 tpd Kremzar mill, with remaining ore processed through the Magino mill.